-In an earlier study including IPF patients up to year 2015 from the OPCRD database, 1,480 and 743 patients were included under the broad and specific cohorts respectively.c Compared to this study, the current study does not have an inclusion criteria for the first diagnosis received after 1990.
+In an earlier study including IPF patients up to year 2015 from the OPCRD database,1 1,480 and 743 patients were included under the broad and specific cohorts respectively.^c Compared to this study, the current study includes patients from age of 30 and above, and does not have an inclusion criteria for the first diagnosis received after 1990.
 As such, and due to additional 1 year 5 months of data (up to May 2017), the current study is expected to include more than 1,480 and 743 patients in the broad and specific cohorts respectively.